Order Now! Call 1-800-800-BANG (2264)

 Holiday flyers to help you celebrate safely:

-Professor Sparkz reminds you to rind in the New Year safely
+Professor Sparkz reminds you to ring in the New Year safely

 Be sparkler safe this 4th of July

 NEVER LET CHILDREN HANDLE, PLAY WITH OR LIGHT ANY FIREWORKS.
 ONLY ADULTS SHOULD HANDLE AND LIGHT THE FIREWORKS.
 The fireworks are great family fun, but they burn very hot and are intended to be handled only by adults.

 Please do not consume any alcohol while lighting any fireworks.
 Fireworks must be used only by individuals who act in a responsible manner and who are not under the influence of alcohol or drugs.
 If you are impaired when you use fireworks, you increase the possibilities of misuse and injury.